Home » History

 History

 NEW ECT LogoThe Annual Conference of The Episcopal Churchmen of Tennessee is said to be the largest conference of its type in The Episcopal Church and possibly in the world-wide Anglican Communion.

-In this article we will examine some of the factors that make this true.
+The first Annual Conference was held at the DuBose Conference Center in Monteagle, Tennessee, in September, 1947.
 In the early years of the Conference the Men of St. Paul’s, Murfreesboro, instituted the custom of awarding cedar buckets, made at a factory in Murfreesboro, to the parishes and missions with the largest number of men in attendance and the highest percentage of their membership in attendance.

 The Episcopal Churchmen of Tennessee was the organization of the laymen of The Diocese of Tennessee.
 After the creation of the two Dioceses in West and East Tennessee in 1982 and 1983, we continued with the laymen of all three Dioceses operating as one state-wide organization, but with separate officers for each of the three Grand Divisions.